Skip to main content

 • Overview of Statutory Framework for Accounting and Auditing

-Finally, Decree No. 72 of 2001 authorizes the Colegio de Contadores Públicos y Auditores (CCPAG), a professional accountancy organization with mandatory membership, to set accounting and auditing standards for its members.
-The CCPAG adopted IFRS through a Resolution on December 20, 2007 and IFRS for SMEs in 2010.
-However, the CCPAG’s resolutions are not legally binding.
+Decree No. 72 of 2001 establishes the Colegio de Contadores Públicos y Auditores de Guatemala (CCPAG) as the legally recognized professional accountancy organization with mandatory membership and grants it authority to set accounting and auditing standards for its members.
+The CCPAG adopted IFRS in 2007 and IFRS for SMEs in 2010.
+However, these resolutions do not constitute legally binding requirements at the jurisdiction level.

 • Regulation of Accountancy Profession